tsykoduk/greg.nokes.name/_posts/2023-07-08-equanimity.md

 In the pantheon of Buddhist virtues, equanimity stands tall as one of the [Four Immeasurables](https://en.wikipedia.org/wiki/Brahmavihara).
 These also include love, compassion, and empathetic joy.
 This practice speaks to maintaining a steady demeanor.
 A state of psychological stability and composure.
 Like a stable stable boat, you are not disturbed by experiences of gain or loss, victory or defeat, pleasure or pain.

 A quick side note - I've been musing about the concept of empathetic joy, and it strikes me as something of a hidden superpower.
 It's this transformative capacity to tap into a reservoir of joy within ourselves, simply by witnessing and sharing in others' happiness.

-Looking at this from a leadership or mentorship perspective, it takes on an even greater significance.
-Think about it - we often measure our success as leaders by how we're able to help others rise, to help them succeed.
-Feeling joy in their triumphs, therefore, becomes almost a prerequisite.

-It's like a shared celebration, a mutual win.
-The wins of your team members become your wins too, and the positive energy this creates is truly infectious.

-But, let's be honest, stepping aside and allowing others to take center stage isn't always easy.
-It requires a certain humility, a willingness to prioritize the collective success over individual glory.
-That's where empathetic joy comes into play.
-By genuinely rejoicing in their achievements, we create a culture of shared success, a team where everyone shines.
+But more on that later.

-Equanimity is an important tool in the crucible of leadership.
+Anyways, equanimity is an important tool in the crucible of leadership.
 After all, leadership is far from a calm sea.
 It's more akin to navigating a storm, where your vessel is buffeted by high winds and raging waves.
 The ability to hold your course steady, regardless of the external turmoil, is a quality of a skilled leader.

 Cultivating equanimity in leadership helps prevent knee-jerk reactions and decisions guided by strong emotional currents.
 It encourages a clear-sighted evaluation of the situation, allowing for rational, balanced responses instead of impulsive actions.